elf4j/elf4j/README.md

 **Log Level**

-If the API user gets a Logger instance via the `Logger.instance()` method, the default severity level of such instance is decided by the Service Provider implementation.
-If the API user gets a Logger instance via one of the fluent-style `at<Level>` methods, then the Service Provider should supply the Logger instance with the requested level.
+If a Logger instance is obtained via the `Logger.instance()` method, then the default severity level of such instance is decided by the Service Provider implementation.
+If a Logger instance is obtained via one of the fluent-style `at<Level>` methods, then its severity level should be as requested.

 **Lazy Arguments**